dabrahams/swift-evolution/proposals/generalized-override-control.md

 ## Open Questions

-* Can we order extensions based on specificity of constraints?
+* Can (and should) we order protocol and generic type extensions based on specificity of constraints?
 * Shall we loosen the annotation requirements for requirements in conformance declarations?
 For example:

     ```swift
+    protocol P {
+        func requirement()
+    }

     extension X : P {
         func requirement() {}
     }
     ```

-    It could reasonably be assumed that, if `P` has a `requirement` requirement, that the method above is intended to override it.
+    It could reasonably be assumed that, if `P` has a `requirement` requirement, and the extension declares conformance to `P`, that the method above is intended to override it.
 If we do assume that, what are the rules?
 Suppose the extension declares conformance to two protocols?
 Can we make the same assumption in the main declaration of `X`, outside an extension?
-* Is there any reason to require annotation on matches in protocol extensions?
+* What is the migration story for existing code?

 ## Possible Future directions